Oli-Lukas/Oli-Lukas/README.md

 ## Hello There 👋:thumbsup::smile:
 Hello!
-My name is Lucas, currently I'm student of System Analysis and Development at IFPE - Campus Recife.
+My name is Lucas, currently I'm student of Systems Analysis and Development at IFPE - Campus Recife.
 I am autodidact and I have too much interest in Software Development area.
 I like to learn about technology and programming best practices.
 Below is a list of technologies I'm learning and practicing:

 * HTML;